Get free weekly resources from us!

 • Fall—yellow, orange, green, red, and brown to make a colorful fall tree; and

-• Winter—white to make snow on the tree and on the ground and snowflakes in the air.
+• Winter—white to make snow on the tree branches (then add some on the ground and snowflakes in the air, too).

 You can hang children’s seasonal trees when the season arrives.
 Or if you have a small class, divide the bulletin board into four seasons and place the trees in the appropriate season.